 The pre-tender estimate allows a reconciliation of the cost plan with the tender information from which any deviations to be identified.
 If changes have occurred without the client’s approval then this is the final opportunity to capture these before it is too late.
 It also identifies whether changes to the design are additions or require the implementation of value engineering.

 The pre-tender estimate also gives a benchmark by which the returned tenders can be measured.
-This is particularly prevalent when the procurement route is single contractor negotiation.
+This is particularly prevalent when the procurement route is single contractor negotiation and at times when the market is quite volatile.

 When undertaking a pre-tender estimate it is important to consider the form of contract that will be reflected in the tender return.
 Much of this comes down to risk allocation.

-The ECC comes in 6 options which are:
+The ECC comes in six options which are:

 |Main option||Contract type||Pricing mechanism||Risk allocation|